Skip to content

 Item OpenLithoHub Matches paper?

-Encoder channels 32 → 64 → 128 → 256 No — half the paper's widths.
+Encoder channels 32 → 64 → 128 → 256 No — narrower than the paper at every level.

 Decoder channels Mirror of encoder Yes (relative to OpenLithoHub's encoder).